 London has some of the best museums in the world – they’re absolutely world class.
 And what’s even better?
 So many are free!
 The Natural History Museum, the Science Museum, and the Victoria and Albert are all open 7 days a week, and they’re completely free!
 You can see dinosaurs in the Natural History, and incredible art in the V & A. There are many more free attractions in London too – walk along the Thames to get a look at the London Eye and the iconic Big Ben.
 On the South Bank, you’ve also got the Tate Modern, one of the leading art museums in the UK.
 And you guessed it, it’s free!

 London is one of the best shopping cities in the world.
-It’s got everything from designer boutiques to bargain-basement souvenir stores.
+It’s got everything from designer boutiques and famous department stores to bargain-basement souvenir stores.
 Harrods is one of the most iconic luxury stores in the world, while Fortnum and Mason sell the most indulgent food and drink.
 Both of these are frightfully expensive, but it costs nothing to window shop!
 And taking a look around these stores is a must – they’re an attraction in themselves!
 Of course, when you want to pick up souvenirs, it’s best to get them slightly out of the main tourist areas by the way.
 Otherwise, you’ll end up paying a fortune!

 Eat out at markets